NOAA-PMEL/LAS/README.md

 # LAS

-**This fork which should be up-to-date with the master has some special features specifically for the GFDL MDBI/LAS integration.
-If you're not installing this at GFDL for that purpose please use the [main repo](https://github.com/NOAA-PMEL/LAS).**

 The Live Access Server from NOAA/PMEL.
 The NOAA-PMEL/LAS GitHub repository is now the primary repository for LAS source code and releases.